Lexington Partners

-Lexington Partners is one of the largest manager of secondary acquisition and co-Investment funds in the world, founded in 1994.
-Lexington manages approximately $55 billion of which an unprecedented $14 billion was committed to the firm's ninth fund (Lexington Capital Partners IX, closed in January 2020), the largest dedicated secondaries pool of capital ever raised at the time.
+Lexington Partners is an American company founded in 1994, and one of the largest managers of secondary acquisition and co-Investment funds in the world.

+Lexington Partners manages approximately $55 billion in assets.
+In 2020, the company raised an unprecedented $14 billion ninth fund (Lexington Capital Partners IX, closed in January 2020), the largest dedicated secondaries pool of capital ever raised at the time.

 Lexington Partners is headquartered in New York with offices in Boston, Menlo Park, London, Hong Kong, Santiago, São Paulo and Luxembourg.
+They are a subsidiary of Franklin Templeton.

 History

 Lexington Partners was founded by Brent R. Nicklas.
 Formerly a founding member of Landmark Partners, Nicklas helped pioneer the formation of the secondary market and was involved in some of the earliest secondary deals dating back to 1993.

 On November 1, 2021, Franklin Templeton announced they would acquire 100.0% of Lexington Partners in a $1.75 billion cash deal.
 This acquisition was finalized on April 5, 2022.